-- 47. The Tribunal has emphasised that all legal proceedings are subject to conditions of admissibility and jurisdiction.
-There is no denial of justice if an appeal does not meet these preconditions and, accordingly, the case is not judged on its merits. - 48.
-In a recent judgment (EBRDAT 2024/AT/01), the Tribunal rejected the Bank's argument that the appellant's claim was untimely and therefore inadmissible.
-There, as here, the crucial issue was the starting point as to when a legal challenge could have been brought by the appellant, i.e., when was the staff member duly notified in writing of the decision in question. - 49.
-In order to assess the threshold question of admissibility, the Tribunal has therefore examined the question as to whether and when the Appellants were put in a position to know or should have known how the Bank was exercising its discretionary authority with respect to the selection of the reference rate.
-In doing so, as in the previous case, the Tribunal recognises the importance of protecting the Appellants' right of access to the Tribunal. - 50.
-Given the factual scenario set out above, the Tribunal considers that the information provided to staff in March 2017 did not meet the necessary standard of notification required by the Procedure on General Compensation, Section IV, paragraph 17(i).5 It was not until January 2023 when the staff, upon reviewing their payslips and not understanding how the reductions in the mortgage subsidy reflected in those payslips had come about, that several of the pre-2012 Non-Flex staff undertook their own audit of the history of the Bank's selection of reference rates and requested a review by the MDHROD (see paragraph 16 above).
-Only at that point were the Appellants, based on their own audit of the history of the Bank's selection of reference rates, in a position to actually understand the sequence of events and administrative decisions that had resulted in the reduction of their mortgage subsidies.
-On this basis, the Tribunal concludes that the Appellants met the 40-day deadline specified in Section IV, paragraph 6.1(a) of the Directive on the Administrative Review Process with respect to their initiation of the process that has ultimately resulted in these Appeals.
+- 55. The Tribunal has emphasised that all legal proceedings are subject to conditions of admissibility and jurisdiction.
+There is no denial of justice if an appeal does not meet these preconditions and, accordingly, the case is not judged on its merits. - 56.
+In a recent judgment (EBRDAT 2024/AT/01), the Tribunal rejected the Bank's argument that the Appellant's claim was untimely and therefore inadmissible.
+There, as here, the crucial issue was the starting point as to when a legal challenge could have been brought by the Appellant, i.e., when was the staff member duly notified in writing of the decision in question.

+- 57. In order to assess the threshold question of admissibility, the Tribunal has therefore examined the question as to whether and when the Appellant was put in a position to know or should have known how the Bank was exercising its discretionary authority with respect to the selection of the reference rate.
+In doing so, as in the previous case, the Tribunal recognises the importance of protecting the Appellant's right of access to the Tribunal. - 58.
+Given the factual scenario set out above, the Tribunal considers that the information provided to staff in March 2017 did not meet the necessary standard of notification required by the Procedure on General Compensation, Section IV, paragraph 17(i).
+It was not until January 2023 when the staff, upon reviewing their payslips and not understanding how the reductions in the mortgage subsidy reflected in those payslips had come about, that several of the pre-2012 Non-Flex staff undertook their own audit of the history of the Bank's selection of reference rates and requested a review by the MDHROD (see paragraphs 19 and 22 above).
+Only at that point was the Appellant, like the other Non-Flex staff, in a position to actually understand the sequence of events and administrative decisions that had resulted in the reduction of her mortgage subsidy.
+On this basis, the Tribunal concludes that the Appellant met the 40-day deadline specified in Section IV, paragraph 6.1(a) of the Directive on the Administrative Review Process with respect to her initiation of the process that has ultimately resulted in this Appeal.